staniond/color_whole_train/readme.md

 ## Mod compatiblity

-- integrated with Project Cybersyn - works out of the box for both cybersyn and vanilla trains on the same save.
-- works out of the box with the 'Vibrant Train Colors' if you like, well, more vibrant train colors.
+- works well with the 'Vibrant Train Colors' if you like, well, more vibrant train colors.
-- works out of the box with the 'Train Trails' mod.
+- works well with the 'Train Trails' mod.
+- works well with the 'Project Cybersyn' mod.
+- should work out of the box with most other train mods (if not, notify me)

-## Notes
+## Note

-If you do not set a custom color of the train stop and leave it at default, the whole train will also be set to default color (all wagons will be set to colorless).
+The mod colors only wagons if at least one locomotive has the 'Use destination train stop color' option set.
+If you want to color the whole train, set this option on all locomotives, but you can have some locomotives not change colors if you want to.